-CTI Systems can look back proudly on 50 years of outstanding, industrial achievements and is looking forward to the challenges of the future.
+CTI Systems can look back proudly on over 50 years of outstanding industrial achievements and is looking forward to the challenges of the future.

 On June 5th 2009, the Luxembourg-based Paul Wurth Group acquired CTI Systems to combine the competences of both companies.
-Due to the steady growth of the business, the Board of Directors of CTI Systems decided to expand the engineering centre by 1500 m² in 2011.
+Due to the steady growth of the business, the CTI supervisory board decided to expand the engineering centre by 1500 m² in 2011.

 Incorporation of Cleveland Tramrail International S.A.
 (C.T.I.) in Luxembourg on Aug.
 14th, 1962, as subsidiary of Cleveland Crane & Engineering in Wickliffe, Ohio, USA

 New production facilities in Lentzweiler